banisterious/obsidian-oneirometrics/README.md

 - **Reading View Required:** OneiroMetrics works best in Reading View.
 If you open a metrics note in Live Preview, you'll see a warning.
 - **Access Settings:**
-  - In the Dream Journal Manager, click the 'Settings' button.
+  - In the Hub modal, click the 'Settings' button.
-  - In your metrics note, click the 'Settings' button at the top.
-  - Use the command palette: `Ctrl/Cmd + P` → "OneiroMetrics Settings".
-  - Right-click the journal icon in the sidebar.

-- **Filtering:** Use the date filter dropdown to quickly view entries from "Yesterday", "This Week", "Last 12 Months", and more.
-Save your favorite ranges for quick access.
+- **Filtering:** Choose from multiple date filtering options in the dropdown: "All Time", "Today", "Yesterday", "This Week", "This Month", "Last 30 Days", "Last 6 Months", "This Year", and "Last 12 Months".
+Use the "Date Navigator" button for custom date selection and date range filtering.
+Save frequently used date ranges as favorites for quick access.
+All filter selections are automatically saved and restored between sessions.

 - **Metrics Table:** View, sort, and analyze your dream data in a responsive table.
 Use the Readable Line Length toggle for optimal display.